 ‘‘Why so many people divorcing?’’ enquired Aliyah, sounding genuinely troubled. ‘‘Is American problem?
 Movie star go through many wife’’.

 It was a few months into the semester when our idyllic little bubble burst with the arrival of a new student.
 When Lela first strode into the room I could have sworn I heard a collective gasp from my faithful disciples.
-Here was a woman in her mid-twenties, much younger than them.
-A lady who wore jeans and strutted around veil-free.
-To add insult to injury, her English was better than theirs.
+Here was a woman in her mid twenties, much younger than them.
+A lady who wore jeans and strutted around veil free.
+To add insult to injury, her English was much better than theirs.
 Even I raised an eyebrow: A face in my classroom?
 How dare she!

-One day Lela added to the daily food bank on my desk by presenting me with a colossal home-baked chocolate cake, my name crowning the top in flowery, gold-colored icing.
-An unbearable silence filled the room as she cut me a piece, insisting I try it right there and then.
-It was heavenly, although I tried to contain my enthusiasm as best I could.
-For a moment I was fearful the others might suddenly set upon her with bared claws, a pack of bloodthirsty, robed wolves.
-But they just sat there quietly like waxworks; Subha shifting uncomfortably in her seat.
-A murderous glint in the eyes of Mona, a kind of subdued snorting sound from Aeshi.
+One day Lela added to the daily food bank on my desk by presenting me with a colossal home baked chocolate cake.
+She had even gone to the trouble of crowning the top with my name written in flowery, gold icing.
+An unbearable silence filled the room as she cut me a piece and insisted I try it right there and then.
+The cake was heavenly, though I tried to contain my enthusiasm as best I could.
+For a moment I was fearful the others might suddenly set upon her with bared claws, transforming into a pack of robed wolves.
+However, they just sat quietly like waxworks.
+Subha shifted uncomfortably in her seat.
+There was a murderous glint in the eyes of Mona, a kind of subdued snorting sound from Aeshi.

-At the end of the lesson Lela hung back, as the others filed out into the warm evening air.
-She walked straight over to me as I gathered up my stuff, her eyes fixed on mine.
+At the end of the lesson, Lela hung back while the others filed out into the warm evening.
+After they’d all gone, she walked straight over to me as I gathered up my stuff, her eyes fixed on mine.
 A businesslike smile broke out across her pudgy face. ‘‘Mr. Leighton, you know most women in Doha very traditional’’ she said, cool as a cucumber. ‘‘But my father half Australian… family is relaxed.
-I can date and marry man of my choice, no problem’’.
+Hence I can date and marry man of my choice, no problem’’.

 Her words washed over me vaguely as if through a filter.
 I found myself looking back at her blankly, until I realized she was waiting for a response. ‘‘Oh…’’ I remarked with a forced smile, half an eye on the door. ‘‘You must be happy to have so much… freedom’’.

-She produced a witchy cackle before suggesting we exchange phone numbers, which, in my increasingly paralyzed state I foolishly agreed to.
-The subsequent text messages came daily.
-Sometimes two, more often three, usually four.
+Lela responded with a witchy cackle before suggesting we exchange phone numbers.
+Which, in my increasingly paralysed state, I foolishly agreed to.
+Consequently, the text messages came around two to three times a day.
 Did I want to accompany her to City Center Mall?
 Take a stroll through Al Bidda Park?
 Was I interested in meeting her father?
 My excuses, though poorly worded and lacking in imagination, were at least consistent.
 And yet it took a solid three weeks before Lela finally took the hint.

 Within a couple of weeks Lela had stopped coming altogether and harmony was restored among my harem.
-There was a reenergized swish in their step as they arrived for class and carefree laughter once again filled the room as one by one they let their guard down.
+There was a reenergized swish in their steps as they arrived for class and carefree laughter once again filled the room.
+One by one they all let their guard down and we were back to normal.
 One day, a few months later, with Lela’s name now nothing but a distant memory, Subha swung by my desk at the end of class.

 ‘‘Mr Lie-ton…’’ she said, arms wrapped protectively around her course books ‘‘…I heard Lela is get marry’’.